shree-vidya/E-commerce-REST-API/README.md

  node server.js
  ```

- * The api can be opened on any browser or Postman using [http://localhost:3000](http://localhost:3000)
+ * The API can be opened on any browser or Postman using [http://localhost:3000](http://localhost:3000)